POL 07.60.01 - Parking and Transportation Ordinances

 3.2.11 Nine Month Recurring Permanent Employees

 Permanent employees in recurring positions may request annual parking.
-If the employee leaves the University prior to the expiration of the permit, they are required to return the permit to Transportation.
-A refund may be issued if the permit is returned before May 31.
-If permit fees cannot be collected through payroll deduction, and the individual has not returned the permit, they will continue to be responsible for payment of the permit until it is returned to Transportation.
+If the employee leaves the University prior to the expiration of the permit, they are required to return the permit to Transportation to stop payroll deduction.
+If permit fees cannot be collected through payroll deduction, and the individual has not returned the permit, they shall continue to be responsible for payment of the permit until it is returned to Transportation.

 3.2.12 Individuals on Campus Employed by other Agencies or Government or Military Agencies

 These individuals are eligible for parking under the guidelines for University employees.
 They are not eligible for payroll deduction of parking fees.

 3.2.13 Employees of University Partners: These employees are eligible for parking under the covenant of their leases with the University.
 They are not eligible for payroll deduction of parking fees.